How To Make Stabilized Whipped Cream

-- Make sure to let your gelatin cool slightly before mixing it in, you don’t want it to be too hot when you add it to the bowl.
+- Make sure to let your gelatin cool just slightly before mixing it in, you don’t want it to be too hot when you add it to the bowl.

-- Once you make the whipped cream, you can pipe it on your dessert, then refrigerate the dessert until you’re ready to serve it.
+- Once you make the whipped cream, you can pipe it on your dessert, then refrigerate until you’re ready to serve it.
 This whipped cream will hold up just fine at room temperature for a couple of hours, but it’s best to keep your dessert refrigerated and avoid leaving it anywhere too warm for too long.

 Stabilized Whipped Cream

-- 4 teaspoons water
+- 4 teaspoons cold water

 - 1 teaspoon unflavored gelatin

-- 1 cup (240 ml) cold heavy whipping cream
+- 1 cup cold heavy whipping cream (240 ml)

-- 1/4 cup (30 grams) powdered sugar
+- ¼ cup powdered sugar (30 grams)

-- 1/2 teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

 - In the bowl of a stand mixer fitted with the whisk attachment, or in a large mixing bowl using an electric mixer, combine the heavy whipping cream, powdered sugar, and vanilla extract.
 Whip the mixture until it starts to thicken and soft peaks form, then turn the mixer to low speed.